gconnect/voting-dapp-pyteal-react/README.md

 ## Run the Code
 To test the code
 - Fork the repository
-- `npm install` this will install all required dependencies. ( If you encounter any issue after doing this you can delete the node module folder and do `npm install` again
+- Do `npm install` this will install all required dependencies.
+(If you encounter any issue after doing this you can delete the node module folder and do `npm install` again)
 - run `npm start` to start the local server at localhost:3000

 # Demo